Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 4. Click **Save**.
 5. Follow the publishing process to update SDK configuration.

-### Configure the Edge Network extension

 ![Edge Network extension configuration](../../.gitbook/assets/mobile-edge-launch-configuration.png)

 ### Datastreams

-Select the `Edge Configuration` from the drop-down list.
+Select the `Datastream` from the drop-down list.
 Once you do that, the Production, Staging and Development Environments will be automatically prefilled.
-If no Edge configuration was previously created, see [Configure datastreams](../../getting-started/configure-datastreams.md).
+If no Datastream was previously created, see [Configure datastreams](../../getting-started/configure-datastreams.md).

 If you use multiple Development configurations, select the desired one from the `Development Environment` drop-down.

-The Edge configuration used by the client-side implementation is one of the followings:
+The Datastream used by the client-side implementation is one of the followings:

 * the `Production Environment` configuration when the Launch library is published to production \(in the Published column in the Launch publishing flow\).
 * the`Staging Environment` configuration when the Launch library is published to staging \(in the Submitted column in the Launch publishing flow\).
 * the `Development Environment` configuration when the Launch library is in development.

+### Edge Network domain

+If you have a first-party domain mapped to the Adobe-provisioned Edge Network domain, enter it here.
+The domain name is expected to be just the domain without any protocal or trailing slash.
+To use the default Adobe Edge Network domain, leave this field blank.

+Entering an Edge Network domain will add an `edge.domain` key in the mobile property.

 ## Add the Edge Network extension to your app